 Emails Opened: 600

 So, no matter which formula you use, the principles are the same and you are basically calculating the clicks. and the more clicks you get, the more people will see your offer and hence more chances of making money.

 Do you want to create an email list?
-Here are all the steps to build an email list for beginners.
+Here are all the steps to start an email list for beginners.